 The Simplest Way to Check Your Chase 5/24 Status

-The good news is that you have several ways to check your 5/24 status for free — including apps like those from Experian or counting the new cards on the report from AnnualCreditReport.com, which you can check for free each week.
+The good news is that you have several ways to check your 5/24 status for free, including apps like those from Experian or counting the new cards on the report from AnnualCreditReport.com, which you can check for free each week.
+Let's look at some of the apps that can be useful here.

 On the next page, scroll down to where you see “credit cards.”
 These will be listed from oldest to newest.

-On the accounts page, scroll down to the “show closed accounts” option.
+Then, scroll down to the “View closed accounts” option.

 Add any cards from this closed accounts list to your open accounts list to get a total of how many cards you've opened in the past 24 months.
 This is your Chase 5/24 number.